BombayV/qbcore.github.io/other/installation.md

 ?> **Before continuing** - If your doing this without [txAdmin](https://txadm.in/), make sure you already have a basic server installed.
 This includes [artifacts](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/) and the default [cfx-server-data](https://github.com/citizenfx/cfx-server-data).
 You will also need a database like MySQl, HeidiSQL, or XAMPP.
 Check out [database info]() for more information about this.

 ## Using txAdmin
+**NEW METHOD**
+1) We are now in popular templates.
+Click on Popular Templates and select the QBCore one.
+2) Follow the steps given by txAdmin.
+You will need a key from keymaster and XAMPP or MySql.
+We recommend adding your Steam API Key too.
+3) Wait for everything to download and you'll have your new QBCore server ready to go!

+**OLD METHOD**
 1) Open the txAdmin interface.
 It will prompt you with a login and then it will proceed to make you pick to create a server.
 You will choose **Remote URL Template**.
 ![](https://c.file.glass/cecj6.png)
 2) It will prompt you with select template input.
 You will add the following